Fuad Qalaf: Biography

-By 2011, Qalaf had risen to become the leader of the groups operations in Puntland.
+Qalaf increasingly split with Godane due to attacks he carried out on Hizbul Islam while its leader, Hassan Dahir Aweys, was negotiating with Al-Shabaab.
+Godane opposed a Hizbul Islam/Al-Shabaab merger, while Qalaf supported it.
+By 2011, Qalaf had risen to become the leader of the group's operations in Puntland.
 That year he also publicly described suicide bombing as unlawful and began adopting a more conciliatory tone towards the TFG.
 He warned Al-Shabaab fighters to stop assassinating people 'on mere suspicion of working for the government' as it was a great sin.
+He later declared that Al-Shabaab would stop 'caning' people for perceived transgressions against sharia.
 During a speech in Mogadishu during January 2011, Qalaf stated that TFG would potentially be able to lead the country, in accordance with sharia (Islamic law), together with Al Shabab.

-During June 2012, the United States government put out its first bounty on Qalaf.
-He publicly stated that year that Al-Shabaab would stop 'caning' people for perceived transgressions against sharia.
-In May 2013, Fuad Qalaf confirmed that al Shabaab had killed American jihadist Omar Hammami (aka Abu Mansoor Al-Amriki) and several other foreign fighters in Bay region.
+In June 2012, the United States government put out its first bounty on Qalaf, following which he put out a mocking statement declaring:"Anyone who helps the mujahideen find the whereabouts of Obama and Hillary Clinton will be rewarded with ten camels for the information leading to Obama and ten hens and ten cocks for Hillary” In May 2013, Fuad Qalaf confirmed that al Shabaab had killed American jihadist Omar Hammami (aka Abu Mansoor Al-Amriki) and several other foreign fighters in Bay region.
 In May 2014, Qalaf stated that al-Shabab fighters would carry out jihad, or holy war, in Kenya and Uganda "and afterward, with God's will, to America."

 In 2021, the United States government put a $6 million dollar bounty for information that could lead to Qalafs capture.
 Following al-Shabaab's 2022 invasion into Ethiopia, Major General Tesfaye Ayalew of the Ethiopian National Defence Force (ENDF) claimed to have killed Qalaf in an airstrike on 29 July 2022.
 On 3 August, Al Shabaab released a voice recording of Qalaf, who denied Ethiopian forces killed him on July 29.
 He further stated that al Shabaab would continue to attack the Somali Regional Liyu Police.